SycuroLab/metaphlan4/README.md

 1) Profile microbial clades and their abundances using MetaPhlAn4.
 This step generates a profile of species abundances present in each sample.

 2) Merge profiles.
 This step combines all the output files from MetaPhlAn4 into one table.
+If you have sample data from multiple lanes, you will have to concatenate

-3) Individual sample profile has both raw and relative abundance values so if needed relative abundances can be merged also.
+3) Individual sample profile has both raw and relative abundance values

+4) SGB based taxonomy is changed to GTDB and all samples are merged.

 ## Installation